This page is for candidates wanting to find out about, apply for, prepare for and take the Essay-style Exam.

 Past Critical Essay Questions (CEQ)

-The Written Subcommittee have released the Critical Essay Question and the Scoring Key from the August 2017 Essay-style Examination paper.
+The Written Subcommittee have released the Critical Essay Question and the Scoring Key from past Essay-style Examination papers.

 CEQ scoring key